 The Government has created the Help to Buy scheme to help working people purchase a property.
 London Help to Buy equity loans are available to first time buyers as well as homeowners who want to move.
 The home to be purchased must be newly built with a price tag of up to £600,000.
 Further information can be found at: Help To Buy

 Rents in Newham are some of the most reasonable in London.
 We recommend that you take an ‘Assured short-hold Tenancy’ or otherwise seek legal advice before entering into any formal contract.

 You will require one month’s rent and a deposit to move into any rented property.
-A relocation scheme designed to help meet the cost of moving is available from some schools for primary and secondary NQTs.
-Email: [email protected] for further details.
+A relocation scheme designed to help meet the cost of moving may be available from some schools for primary and secondary NQTs.
+Contact your school to see if this is available, email: [email protected] for further details.